naston70/jeremys-it-lab/1-anki-notes/anki-notes.md

 #### Chapter 4 - Security Architecture
 - Authentication (AAA): Identification of the user
+- Pharming: using legitimate services to redirect users to a compromised site

 #### Chapter 6 - Implementing Switch Port Security